 As a member of MGFPA you’re entitled to a variety of “member only” benefits and programs which can help save money, allow you to focus on running your business and ensure you stay competitive.
 For more information see below or connect with us via email at email@example.com.

-Legislative E-Mail Updates – Watch for our post election coverage and legislative highlights starting up in January.
+Legislative E-Mail Updates – Watch for our post-election coverage and legislative highlights starting up in January and issued weekly throughout the legislative session.
 Additional details may also be found on the Legislative Watch section of the website.

 Monthly E-Newsletter – Throughout the year, MGFPA members receive timely, concise industry

-Newsletter – Members receive a hard copy Legislative Recap mailed out at the end of the year’s
+Newsletter – Members receive an electronic Legislative Recap mailed out at the end of the year’s

 Networking & Education